Jets Vs. Dolphins Lines: Spread, Total, And Moneyline For Week 6

 Jets vs. Dolphins Prop Bets

-As of Monday, the player and team props have yet to be released, but there are two game prop bets worth considering.
+As of Wednesday, the player prop bets have yet to be released, but there are multiple team and game propsworth considering.

 To go into Overtime: